Navy Blue (album)

-"Navy Blue" is the debut studio album by American performer Diane Renay, released in 1964.
+"Navy Blue" is the only studio album by American performer Diane Renay, released in 1964.
 It included two Top 40 hits, "Navy Blue" and "Kiss Me Sailor."

 Release

 The album was released in 1964 following the worldwide success of "Navy Blue."
 It reached number 54 on the Billboard Top LPs chart (now called The Billboard Hot 200), spending 11 weeks on the chart.

 Both of the album's singles were featured on the girl-group anthology "Growin' Up Too Fast."

 Critical reception

 The album is retrospectively regarded as a girl-pop classic.